Covenanter tank: Surviving vehicles

-A single Covenanter gun–tank is preserved at The Tank Museum, Bovington, in the United Kingdom.
+A single Covenanter gun–tank is preserved at The Tank Museum, Bovington, in the UK.
 It is displayed in the markings it had during the War when it served with the 13th/18th Royal Hussars, part of the 9th Armoured Division.
 For unknown reasons, it was buried after the war on a farm near Dorking.
 In 1977 it was discovered, recovered, restored and put on display at the Bovington museum in 1985.
 The Tank Museum also has the turret from an early Covenanter pilot model.
 A second Covenanter tank was recovered in May 2017 from the same farm, now the site of Denbies vineyard.

-The partially buried, wrecked hulls of two other tanks may be seen at Titchwell Marsh in Norfolk, UK.
-Now a Royal Society for the Protection of Birds nature reserve, the area was formerly a tank gunnery range and the Covenanters were likely used as targets.

-Two Covenanter Bridgelayers are preserved in Australia – one at the Royal Australian Armoured Corps Tank Museum, Puckapunyal, Victoria, and one at the 1st/15th Royal New South Wales Lancers Lancer Barracks and Museum at Parramatta, New South Wales.
+The partially buried, wrecked hulls of two tanks may be seen at Titchwell Marsh in Norfolk, UK.
+Now a Royal Society for the Protection of Birds nature reserve, the area was formerly a tank gunnery range and the Covenanters were likely used as targets.Two Covenanter Bridgelayers are preserved in Australia – one at the Royal Australian Armoured Corps Tank Museum, Puckapunyal, Victoria, and one at the 1st/15th Royal New South Wales Lancers Lancer Barracks and Museum at Parramatta, New South Wales.